 If you love online shopping but feel like it is controlling you rather than you controlling it, here is some advice about how to bring your online shopping addiction under control.
 It is not uncommon for people to get carried away while they are shopping online.
 The convenience of ordering items without ever leaving the house mixed with the exhilaration of finding bargain deals gives some people a high that keeps them coming back for more.
-Often times, shopping addicts can be found in economically prosperous locations, such as shopping addiction Edmonton, Montreal or Vancouver.
+Often times, shopping addicts can be found in economically prosperous locations, such as shopping substance abuse Edmonton, Montreal or Vancouver.
 This can become harmful if you let it run away with you.
 In order to keep yourself in check, follow these simple guidelines:

 Set boundaries.
 The most necessary part of managing a compulsion to shop is by predetermining boundaries.
 Decide in advance how much you are willing and able to spend.
 Decide how much time, to the minute, you are willing and able to give your online shopping.
 And decide how much energy you want to put into online shopping verses other meaningful activities.
 Be mindful of where you drew boundaries and respect them.

 Create and follow a budget.
 Any endeavor that requires spending money should be entered into with a financial plan in place.
 The creation of a budget is essential to responsible spending.
 One must always be conscious of where their money is going and prepared to handle their finances responsibly.
 By creating and following a budget for their online spending, a person is committing to objective, logical consumerism that is fiscally mature and responsible.